Ascent Student Loans Review: Flexible Non-Cosigned Options

 If you’re planning on going to college this fall, you know how expensive college is.
 According to The College Board, four years at an in-state public university would cost you $40,920.
 Opt for a private school, and that number more than triples.

-Ascent student loans is a national private loan company that offers non-cosigned and cosigned loans for undergrad and grad students.
-Their non-cosigned option for juniors, seniors and grad students considers more than just your credit score when evaluating your application; it also looks at your school, program, the cost of attendance at your university, and your creditworthiness, so you may be more likely to qualify for a loan than with other lenders.
+Their Non-Cosigned Future Income-Based Loan option for juniors, seniors and grad students considers more than just your credit score when evaluating your application; it also looks at your school, program, the cost of attendance at your university, and your creditworthiness, so you may be more likely to qualify for a loan than with other lenders.

 Interest rates and fees